 - Co-dependency/Emotional dependency

-In 2005, Liz started Nikao Counseling Center.
-Liz chose the Greek word “Nikao” because it means “to have victory over”, “to conquer”, or “to overcome”.
-Liz’s foremost desire is for people to know that they can have victory over the trials and confusion they face in this world.
-She believes this victory comes from having a relationship with Christ and knowing He pursues us, loves us unconditionally, and desires for us to trust Him with all things.
-She also knows that “trusting” can be incredibly hard in the midst of difficulties, disappointments and discouragements, and she desires to offer a safe place to those who need to wrestle and ask hard questions about themselves and God.
+In 2005, I started Nikaō Counseling Center.
+Nikaō is a Greek word meaning “to have victory over”, “to conquer”, or “to overcome”.
+My foremost desire is to help people accept the dichotomy that life is full of both joy and suffering.
+We know from Matthew 16:33 that “in this world we all will have trouble.”
+But despite whatever “trouble” we may face, I fervently believe that we can learn how to walk the reality of this road.
+It is on this road that we learn to accept what is, learning to find joy amidst suffering.
+Ultimately, I believe that victory comes from having a relationship with Christ and knowing He pursues us, loves us unconditionally and desires for us to trust Him with all things.
+I also know that “trusting” can be incredibly hard in the midst of difficulties, disappointments, and discouragements.
+I desire to offer a safe place to those who need to wrestle and ask hard questions about themselves and God.

-Liz enjoys speaking at churches and Para-church ministries on topics such as mother-daughter relationships, disordered eating/body image issues, female sexuality, identity, and finding contentment in singleness.
-Liz has also been a speaker for two video projects about the impact of social media in today’s culture and also what Scripture teaches about sexuality.
+I enjoy speaking at churches, para-church ministries, and organizations on topics such as mother-daughter relationships, church abuse (understanding the role of church), female sexuality, identity, resilience amidst suffering and finding contentment in singleness.
+I have had the privilege of being a speaker for two video projects about the impact of social media in today’s culture and also understanding sexuality through the lens of Christianity.

-As a Board Approved Supervisor, Liz is passionate about equipping and mentoring those who are pursuing licensure as professional counselors.
-She challenges those she gets to mentor to work towards emotionally healthy spirituality.
-For more than twenty years, Liz has been involved in mentoring, discipleship, and counseling.
-Because of this unchanging desire to equip others, Liz is back in the classroom getting her doctorate in Leadership and Spiritual Formation.
-When she is not studying, she is most likely in her garden getting the goods to make salsa, taking on a home improvement project, hitting golf balls, or running with Lola, her silver lab.
+As a Board Approved Supervisor, I am passionate about equipping and mentoring those who are pursuing licensure as professional counselors.
+I challenge those I mentor to work towards emotionally healthy spirituality.
+For more than 25 years, I have been involved in mentoring, discipleship and counseling.
+Because of this unchanging desire to equip others, I am back in the classroom getting my doctorate in Leadership with an emphasis on understanding the role of systems, both familial and within faith-based organizations.